Employment

 5. Community & Stakeholder Views

-Key organisations and services include GLLEP, GLLEP Employment & Skills Advisory Panel, Greater Lincolnshire Universities, Colleges of FE and Training Providers, Business Lincolnshire Growth Hub, LCC Inward Investment Team, LCC Children’s Services, DWP, Jobs22, NHS, YMCA, Shaw Trust, Prince’s Trust, EDAN Lincolnshire, and the Nomad Trust.
+Key organisations and services include, GLCCA Employment and Skills Board, Greater Lincolnshire Universities, Colleges of FE and Training Providers, Business Lincolnshire Growth Hub, LCC Inward Investment Team, LCC Children’s Services, Department for Work and Pensions (DWP), Jobs22, NHS, YMCA, Shaw Trust, Prince’s Trust, EDAM Lincolnshire, and the Nomad Trust.

 No public engagement has been undertaken to gather views from Lincolnshire residents.